leafo/lapis/docs/reference.md

 `lapis build` you will tell Nginx to reload the config without having to restart the server.

+As a side effect all the Nginx workers are restarted, so your application code is also reloaded.

 This is the best approach when deploying a new version of your code to production.
 You'll be able to reload everything without dropping any requests.